Meet1117/SemiColon.ai/README.md

 ## ✨ What can it do?

 **Chat**
-- Ask anything and get polite, well-formatted answers from Gemini.
+- Ask anything and get humanize, well-formatted answers from Gemini.
 - Replies stream in with a smooth typing animation — just like the big AI apps.
 - Ask for code and you get a **VS Code-style dark code block** with syntax colors and a one-click **Copy code** button.
 - Every new chat gets an **automatic title** based on what you asked.